lisawagner/easy-eats/README.md

 ### `Context API`

 The Context API provider offers a way to manage props without having to do prop drilling.
-Any component that consumes a context will re-render data anytime the context changes.
-A bit of prop drilling isn't a bad thing.
+Any component that consumes a context will re-render data anytime the context changes. *NOTE: A bit of prop drilling isn't a bad thing.* See [React Context](https://reactjs.org/docs/context.html) for details.

 ### `Creating a Context & Provider`
 Bundled a custom `<ThemeProvider>` component around the app.
 This is to allow the addition of custom logic.